matthew0241/CPlayersGuide/Master Syntax List.md

 - Classes are reference types
 - An object is a thing in your software responsible for a slice of the entire program, containing data and methods - these define what information the object must remember the capabilities it can perform at request.
 - Think of a class as a blueprint or pattern for objects that belong to the class
+- Constructors are an important "default check" for classes

 ![class](https://github.com/matthew0241/CPlayersGuide/blob/main/Assets/class.png)